 In the column chart, categories are displayed horizontally and values vertically.
 Column chart works well when you want to compare data sets between each other.

 The line chart shows data changes for a certain period of time.
 In other words, the line chart is good for determining trends.

 The pie chart contains only one data series.
 A series of data in a pie chart is displayed as a percentage of the total.

 The bar chart is similar to the column chart, with the difference being that the data series are displayed horizontally and not vertically.
 Similar to the column chart, in the bar chart you can compare one or more data series.

 Area charts emphasize the size of changes in time and allow you to focus on the sum of the whole trend.
-By using the area chart, you can display data that represents the gain in time, in order to emphasize the amount of profits.
+By using the area chart, you can display data that represents the gain in time, in order to emphasize the number of profits.

 X Y (Scatter) chart

 This type of chart is often used to show the relationship between two variables.
 The Scatter charts are commonly used for scientific and financial data.

 The stock chart summarizes data on fluctuations in stock prices during one or more days.